 I highly recommend you book a tour of this belvedere area if you can.
 You can see my photos and read my impressions of this tour here.

-Colosseum Tips 4: Choose the best time of day
+Colosseum Tips 5: don’t stress about best time of visit

 You can visit the Colosseum all year round and pretty much any time of the day.
-However, some times are better than others.
+The difference in experience if you go morning or afternoon will be minimal.

-The best time to visit the Colosseum in summer is the early morning or the evening, when specialized night tours allow you to see the monument all lit up: a wonderful experience!
+The best time to visit the Colosseum in summer is the evening, when specialized night tours allow you to see the monument all lit up: a wonderful experience!

 The best time for visiting the Colosseum in the coldest months (January, February) is lunchtime.